Home Law Advice Insurance Advice Community

 Senior Member

-Originally Posted by Fat Tony
+Fat Tony said:

 This is why you should never get a car loan.
 Always pay cash.
 If you cant afford the car you want, learn to want the car you can afford.
 Follow this simple strategy, and I guarantee you will never be in this situation again.

-What does this have to do with anything?
-Before you reply to a thread, you need to ask yourself two questions:
+What does this have to do with anything? :confused: Before you reply to a thread, you need to ask yourself two questions:

 1) Do I have anything to say that's pertinent to the poster's questions?